 Most homes are equipped with tank water heaters.
 That’s no surprise, since they’re cheap and reliable, capable of lasting well over a decade.
 They’re also incredibly low-maintenance through most of their life.
 However, this low-maintenance might get some homeowners in trouble—there are several components of a tank water heater that do need to be looked at if they want their heaters to last past 15 years of age.

 Yikes!
 It’s chilly outside and your heating system is showing signs of failure.
 Perhaps it’s already broken down.
 This is the worst time for a heater to fail, and you have your fingers crossed for the best.
 Will you have to replace your heating system?
 Can it be repaired?
+If your furnace breaks or malfunctions, it can lead to serious health and safety issues, such as carbon monoxide leaks or fire risks, which can be mitigated through routine inspections and timely repairs.

 How many times have you completed a project at the last minute only to suffer some unforeseen consequences?
 Hopefully, you’ve learned that completing a big project at the last minute is rarely a good idea, nor is waiting too long to service your car or fix a leaky roof.
 Still, we understand the urge to wait to repair your air conditioning system, especially when the warmer weather comes to a close and you don’t really need the AC for much longer, if at all.